-If, however, the env\reset option is disabled, any variables not explicitly denied by the env\check and env\delete options are inherited from the invoking process.
-In this case, env\check and env\delete behave like a blacklist.
-Environment variables with a value beginning with () are always removed, even if they do not match one of the blacklists.
-Since it is not possible to blacklist all potentially dangerous environment variables, use of the default env\reset behavior is encouraged.
+If, however, the env\reset flag is disabled, any variables not explicitly denied by the env\check and env\delete options are allowed and their values are inherited from the invoking process.
+Prior to version 1.8.21, environment variables with a value beginning with () were always removed.
+Beginning with version 1.8.21, a pattern in env\delete is used to match bash shell functions instead.
+Since it is not possible to block all potentially dangerous environment variables, use of the default env\reset behavior is encouraged.